adobe-commerce/partner-day-accs/README.md

 ### Debugging

-1. Open the `Run and Debug` View by by clicking its icon on the Activity bar or by pressing `CMD+SHIFT+D`.
+1. Open the `Run and Debug` View by clicking its icon on the Activity bar or by pressing `CMD+SHIFT+D`.

 1. Start the debugger by pressing `Start Debugging` icon next to `App Builder: debug actions`.